m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 In summary, atomic instructions on SMP systems are more expensive than on single CPU system because of bus or I/C contention.
 In addition, atomics in general are more expensive because they bypass the cache and always trigger coherence traffic.

 ## Spinlock Performance Metrics
 We want the spinlock to have *low latency*.
-We can define latency as the the time it takes a thread to acquire a free lock.
+We can define latency as the time it takes a thread to acquire a free lock.
 Ideally, we want the thread to be able to acquire a free lock immediately with a single atomic instruction.

 In addition, we want the spinlock to have *low delay/waiting time*.
 We can define delay as the amount of time required for a thread to stop spinning and acquire a lock that has been freed.
 Again, we ideally would want the thread to be able to stop spinning and acquire a free lock immediately.